Cong tried to physically harm PM Modi, people's rejections have driven it to insanity: BJP | Politics

 ''The Congress failed in its murderous intentions on the holy land of Punjab...
 Congress leaders were expressing joy over the prime minister's security breach.
 Were they happy that Prime Minister Modi was on the verge of death?''
 Irani posed.

-Hitting out at the Punjab government, she alleged police functionaries in a state were ''directed to breach the security of the Prime Minister of India and cause him physical harm''.
+Hitting out at the Punjab government, she alleged police functionaries were ''directed to breach the security of the prime minister and cause him physical harm''.
 In a series of tweets, Nadda sought to put the state government in a dock over its alleged lapses. ''Protestors were given access to the Prime Minister's route while the Punjab CS (chief secretary) and DGP gave assurances to SPG that the route is clear.
 To make matters worse, Chief Minister Charanjit Singh Channi refused to get on the phone to either address the matter or solve it.
 The tactics used by the Congress government in Punjab would pain anyone who believes in democratic principles,'' he said.

 Nadda alleged that the state police was instructed to prevent people from attending Modi's rally and a large number of buses were stranded because of the high-handedness of the police in connivance with the protesters.